 - A41.
 Control risk is a function of the effectiveness of the design, implementation and maintenance of internal control by management to address identified risks that threaten the achievement of the entity's objectives relevant to preparation of the entity's financial statements.
 However, internal control, no matter how well designed and operated, can only reduce, but not eliminate, risks of material misstatement in the financial statements, because of the inherent limitations of internal control.
 These include, for example, the possibility of human errors or mistakes, or of controls being circumvented by collusion or inappropriate management override.
 Accordingly, some control risk will always exist.
-The ISAs (UK) provide the conditions under which the auditor is required to, or may choose to, test the operating effectiveness of controls in determining the nature, timing and extent of substantive procedures to be performed.18 - A42.
+The ISAs (UK) provide the conditions under which the auditor is required to, or may choose to, test the operating effectiveness of controls in determining the nature, timing and extent of substantive procedures to be performed. - A42.
+The assessment of the risks of material misstatement may be expressed in quantitative terms, such as in percentages, or in non-quantitative terms.
+In any case, the need for the auditor to make appropriate risk assessments is more important than the different approaches by which they may be made.
 The ISAs (UK) do not ordinarily refer to inherent risk and control risk separately, but rather to a combined assessment of the "risks of material misstatement."
-However, the auditor may make separate or combined assessments of inherent and control risk depending on preferred audit techniques or methodologies and practical considerations.
-The assessment of the risks of material misstatement may be expressed in quantitative terms, such as in percentages, or in non-quantitative terms.
-In any case, the need for the auditor to make appropriate risk assessments is more important than the different approaches by which they may be made. - A43.
+However, ISA (UK) 540 (Revised December 2018) requires a separate assessment of inherent risk and control risk to provide a basis for designing and performing further audit procedures to respond to the assessed risks of material misstatement, including significant risks, for accounting estimates at the assertion level in accordance with ISA (UK) 330 (revised July 2017).
+In identifying and assessing risks of material misstatement for significant classes of transactions, account balances or disclosures other than accounting estimates the auditor may make separate or combined assessments of inherent and control risk depending on preferred audit techniques or methodologies and practical considerations. - A43.
 ISA (UK) 315 (Revised June 2016) establishes requirements and provides guidance on identifying and assessing the risks of material misstatement at the financial statement and assertion levels.